 How do the IPCC and other agencies arrive at these numbers: Current rate of sea level rise: 3.2 mm/ year (Source: NASA: Global Climate Change); Sea Level rise predictions: 0.2 – 2.0 meters rise by 2100 (NOAA)?
 The numbers, which are frequently adjusted and may vary according to the source, are achieved using modeling methods of different kinds.

 Earth System Models integrate the interactions of atmosphere, ocean, land, ice, and biosphere to estimate the state of regional and global climate under a wide variety of conditions.
 They numerically model the atmosphere, oceans, land, and sea ice, and have biogeochemical components (for example, dynamic global vegetation models) to study the carbon cycle.

 Models of intermediate complexity bridge the gap between conceptual models with many simplifying assumptions, and extremely complex, three-dimensional models that attempt to include as many known processes as possible.
 (Source: NASA: Sea Level Change)

-Figure 4.16 illustrates the levels of uncertainty that exist in the current data when using models to project future sea level rise.
+The figure above illustrates the levels of uncertainty that exist in the current data when using models to project future sea level rise.
 The AR4 IPCC data here show projected sea level curves through the year 2100.
 At 2095 the magenta bar shows a range of model projections (90% confidence limits), and the red bar shows the upper range extended to allow for the potential but poorly quantified additional contribution from a dynamic response of the Greenland and Antarctic ice sheets.
-Because there is a great deal of uncertainty surrounding the rates at which these ice sheets will melt in the future, a wide range of potential seal level rise scenarios are plotted.
+Because there is a great deal of uncertainty surrounding the rates at which these ice sheets will melt in the future, a wide range of potential sea level rise scenarios are plotted.
 As the understanding of the mechanisms at work causing the melting of the ice sheets, the uncertainties shown here will most likely become more resolved in the future.